Grants available to develop grassroots sport throughout Powys

 Cllr Rachel Powell, Cabinet Member for Sports Development, said: "I'm delighted that we have been able to award these grants to the seven clubs, which will help them thrive and make a difference to sport and physical activity in their area.

-"With only £44,000 left for this for this financial year, I'm urging organisations to submit applications so they don't miss out on this grant funding."
+"With only £44,000 left for this financial year, I'm urging organisations to submit applications so they don't miss out on this grant funding."

 Application forms can be downloaded from the Sport Wales website www.sportwales.org.uk